Laos - Slow Boats, Indigo & Textiles

 B,L,D

-Heading back down the valley we will visit Mrs On in her Akha Village.
+Heading back down the valley we will visit an Akha Village and Mrs On.

-She embroiders homewears for a shop in Luang Prabang, we will join her and her family to stitch together, learn about their cultural practices and dress, and talk indigo vats.
+She embroiders homewares for a shop in Luang Prabang, we will join her and her family to stitch together, learn about their cultural practices and dress, and talk indigo vats.

-We are invited to lunch with her as well - a real treat to hand out in their village.
+We are invited to lunch with her as well - it is a real treat to hang out in their village.

 In the evening there is a great night market - fun to hang out watch locals and have dinner.